 Scotland Expand IPSEA does not advise on the law that applies in Scotland so please see the below links for some useful resources for those living in Scotland.
 Parents and carers in Scotland can contact Enquire - https://enquire.org.uk/contact/ Enquire has a telephone helpline and useful information on its website including this factsheet.
 Contact provides information and advice for families with disabled children in Scotland: https://contact.org.uk/help-for-families/information-advice-services/education-learning-scotland/support-in-education-scotland/ Cerebra has Scotland specific resources available here: https://cerebra.org.uk/get-advice-support/parent-guides/ https://cerebra.org.uk/get-advice-support/legal-and-financial/template-letters-scotland/ The Equality Advisory and Support Service (EASS) has a helpline (0808 800 0082) and online chat which is able to provide free advice and information about the Equality Act 2010 and the Human Rights Act 1998.
 EASS can advise you on identifying the correct protected characteristic (the thing that means you/your child can’t be discriminated against), the sector and the prohibited conduct which applies to your circumstances, or its online information may help you to do this.
 If you feel you need support in resolving an issue, EASS may be able to contact the organisation who has treated you/your child unfairly on your behalf.
 EASS provides assistance and advice across England, Scotland and Wales, in different languages and in some cases with specific accessibility support for people with learning difficulties and hearing impairments.
 EASS also has some helpful resources, including education specific template letters.
 The Equality and Human Rights Commission (EHRC) is an independent statutory body with the responsibility to encourage equality and diversity, eliminate unlawful discrimination, and protect and promote the human rights of everyone in Britain.
 It enforces equality legislation on protected characteristics, such as disability.
 The EHRC has produced Technical guidance for schools in Scotland which outlines the requirements of the Equality Act 2010 for schools in relation to the provision of education and access to benefits, facilities or services, both educational and non-educational.
 The EHRC also has Technical guidance on further and higher education.

 SEN organisations Expand As well as IPSEA, there are other SEN organisations which may be able to provide you with information and advice.
 You will have a local and impartial Information, Advice and Support Service.
-IAS services are able to help parents review EHC plans, and attend meetings with schools or LAs (depending on service capacity): https://councilfordisabledchildren.org.uk/information-advice-and-support-services-network/find-your-local-ias-service You may also find the following useful: Contact - https://contact.org.uk/advice-and-support/education-learning/ Coram Children’s Legal Centre - https://childlawadvice.org.uk/clas/contact-child-law-advice/ SOS!SEN - https://www.sossen.org.uk/
+IAS services are able to help parents review EHC plans, and attend meetings with schools or LAs (depending on service capacity): https://councilfordisabledchildren.org.uk/information-advice-and-support-services-network/find-your-local-ias-service You may also find the following useful: Contact - https://contact.org.uk/advice-and-support/education-learning/ Coram Children’s Legal Centre - https://childlawadvice.org.uk/clas/contact-child-law-advice/ SOS!SEN - https://www.sossen.org.uk/ Liverpool law school also offers free support with a range of SEN related queries.
+Support can include detailed letters of advice, SEN appeals support, and pre-action assistance.
+It may be particularly helpful for parents who are not eligible for legal aid and are seeking support with judicial review.

 Social care Expand Carers UK - https://www.carersuk.org/ Contact - https://contact.org.uk/advice-and-support/social-care/ Disability Law Service - https://dls.org.uk/ Help at Hand - the Children’s Commissioner’s advice and assistance service for children in care, children who have a social worker or are working with social services, children living away from home and care leavers.
 It has a free helpline, email contact and frequently asked questions here: https://www.childrenscommissioner.gov.uk/help-at-hand/

 Speech and language therapy Expand If your child has not been seen by a speech and language therapist, you can ask your GP or their school to refer them to their local service.
-You can search for independent speech and language therapists in your area using the Association of Speech and Language Therapists in Independent Practice’s directory - https://asltip.com/find-a-speech-therapist/ Health and Care Professions Council standards of proficiency for speech and language therapists - https://www.hcpc-uk.org/standards/standards-of-proficiency/speech-and-language-therapists/
+You can search for independent speech and language therapists in your area using the Association of Speech and Language Therapists in Independent Practice’s directory - https://asltip.com/find-a-speech-therapist/ Health and Care Professions Council standards of proficiency for speech and language therapists - https://www.hcpc-uk.org/standards/standards-of-proficiency/speech-and-language-therapists/ Speech and Language UK has resources for parents, educators and professionals and an advice line for parents to discuss concerns they have about their child’s speech and language development.

-Transport advice Expand IPSEA - https://www.ipsea.org.uk/pages/category/transport-to-school-or-college Special Educational Needs Transport Advocacy Service (SENTAS) - http://sentas.co.uk/
+Transport advice Expand IPSEA - https://www.ipsea.org.uk/pages/category/transport-to-school-or-college

 Wales Expand IPSEA does not advise on the law that applies in Wales so please use the links below for some useful resources for those living in Wales.
 There is a different legal framework for SEN in Wales.
 You can find out more here New ALN System - Snap Cymru.
 Under this system Individual Development Plans (IDP) are gradually replacing the current SEN Statement, Individual Education Plan and Learning and Skills Plan.
 If you move from Wales to England with a statement or IDP there is no duty on your new English LA to assume responsibility for the provision.
 This means you will need to request an EHC needs assessment, and you will not be able to do that until you have moved.
-For more information please see: https://contact.org.uk/help-for-families/information-advice-services/education-learning-wales/ https://cerebra.org.uk/tag/wales/ https://cerebra.org.uk/download/education-in-wales-a-guide-for-parents/ The Equality Advisory and Support Service (EASS) has a helpline (0808 800 0082) and online chat which is able to provide free advice and information about the Equality Act 2010 and the Human Rights Act 1998.
+For more information please see: https://contact.org.uk/help-for-families/information-advice-services/education-learning-wales/ https://cerebra.org.uk/tag/wales/ https://cerebra.org.uk/download/education-in-wales-a-guide-for-parents/ The Nodi No-nonsense Guide to Additional Learning Needs Law in Wales (published November 2024, search online for any updated version).
+The Equality Advisory and Support Service (EASS) has a helpline (0808 800 0082) and online chat which is able to provide free advice and information about the Equality Act 2010 and the Human Rights Act 1998.
 EASS can advise you on identifying the correct protected characteristic (the thing that means you/your child can’t be discriminated against), the sector and the prohibited conduct which applies to your circumstances, or its online information may help you to do this.
 If you feel you need support in resolving an issue, EASS may be able to contact the organisation who has treated you/your child unfairly on your behalf.
 EASS provides assistance and advice across England, Scotland and Wales, in different languages – including Welsh, and in some cases with specific accessibility support for people with learning difficulties and hearing impairments.
 EASS also has some helpful resources, including education specific template letters.
 The Equality and Human Rights Commission (EHRC) is an independent statutory body with the responsibility to encourage equality and diversity, eliminate unlawful discrimination, and protect and promote the human rights of everyone in Britain.
 It enforces equality legislation on protected characteristics, such as disability.
 The EHRC has produced guidance for schools in Wales which is designed to support schools in Wales to comply with the Public Sector Equality Duty.
 The EHRC also has Technical guidance on further and higher education.